dbina/PBS_2022/README.md

 3. generate_sample_spectra_01_boltzmann.m
 4. convert_xyz_to_mRe_vecfile.m
 5. PBS_w_overlaps_and_ode_gill.m
-(the gill part stands for the option to run a Gillespie algorithm simulation instead of solving ode; this e.g. allows to incorporate structural dynamics into the system for stochastic simulation; not used in the origininal publication)
+(the _gill part stands for the option to run a Gillespie algorithm simulation instead of solving ode; this e.g. allows to incorporate structural dynamics into the system for stochastic simulation; not used in the origininal publication)
 6. spectra_from_ode.m - outputs the spectra and DAS

 notes:
-i) most scripts require that their folder contains a text file <current_path.txt> with a path to the folder where the structure data are stored
+i) most scripts require that their folder contains a text file <current_path.txt> with a path to the folder where the structure data are stored ii) follow comments inside the script code for more explanations iii) the scrips were developed as a tool to help analyze a particular dataset, hence run parameters such as file names for output, values of constants, simulation settings etc. are to be input directly into the code